What is a forehead and brow lift?

 Please refer to our additional resources for general pre-operative and post-operative instructions to ensure that your surgery and recovery goes as smoothly as possible.

 Brow lift is often considered a cosmetic procedure and not covered by insurance.
 However, occasionally, when the brow drooping is severe enough to impact vision, some insurances may cover this procedure.
-At your in-person consultation, Dr. Joseph will perform the testing and measurements needed to for your insurance to review and determine whether you may be eligible for coverage.
+At your in-person consultation, we will perform the testing and measurements needed to for your insurance to review and determine whether you may be eligible for coverage.

 Schedule a consultation